RenzoMurinaCadierno/DjangoProjectsGateway/readme.md

 The basic foundations of a blogging web/app.
 As a user, you are limited to read the admin's posts and comment on them.
 Your comment will not be immediately approved, since the admin has the ability to do so.
 As an admin, you can create posts, edit them, edit or delete user comments, and approve them before they are uploaded to the post itself.

-A much basic version of the functionality applied in RNMC Social is used here, since this blog served as the foundations to it, though some widgets were added, like the medium text editor.
+A much basic version of the functionality applied in RNMC Social is used here, since this blog served as the foundations to it.
+Some widgets were added, like the medium text editor.
 It was an fun little headache, but I am really comfortable with it as a first attempt at Django.

 __***Image showcase***__